IT’S A BEST BUY BECAUSE:

 Rear-seat space is cramped, even in crew-cab models, and prices escalate quickly as features are added.

-Exclusive to the Chevrolet Colorado lineup is a ZR2 model equipped for extreme off-roading; it includes a lifted heavy-duty suspension, 31-inch off-road tires, electronic locking differentials, and high-tech adaptive Dynamic Suspension Spool Valve (DSSV) shock absorbers.
+Exclusive to the Chevrolet Colorado lineup are ZR2 models equipped for extreme off-roading; they include a lifted heavy-duty suspension, 31-inch off-road tires, electronic locking differentials, and high-tech adaptive Dynamic Suspension Spool Valve (DSSV) shock absorbers.

 WHAT IS IT?

 The Colorado is Chevrolet’s “compact” pickup, though it’s really more midsize than compact.
 Extended-cab and crew-cab body styles are offered, but a regular cab is not.
 The Chevrolet Colorado and the GMC Canyon share the same basic platform, though the Colorado is the “mainstream” offering and the Canyon has a more premium feel.
 Compared to the Canyon, the Colorado has slightly less-formal exterior styling, a less fancy interior, and, on non-ZR2 models, a less-advanced part-time 4-wheel drive system in place of the GMC’s available “Auto” full-time 4-wheel drive system that allows 4WD to be left engaged on dry pavement.
 On the safety side, GM’s OnStar assistance system and Teen Driver monitoring are standard, and options include forward collision warning and lane departure warning.
 Available comfort and convenience features include remote start, power lumbar adjustment for both driver and front passenger, leather upholstery, automatic climate control, and heated seats.
 Available infotainment features include an 8-inch touchscreen, navigation system, voice recognition, and a 4G LTE Wi-Fi hotspot.